Reactions to the Manchester Arena bombing: Vigils and honours

 Monuments around the world were lit up in the colours of the Union Jack in solidarity with the UK.
-They included the Burj Khalifa, Tel Aviv City Hall, Jet d'Eau, Library of Birmingham, Amsterdam Central Station, The Orlando Eye, The Toronto sign, Brandenburg Gate, the Adelaide Oval, the Story Bridge in Brisbane, the Petrin Tower in Prague, and the HSBC building in Hong Kong.
+They included the Burj Khalifa, Tel Aviv City Hall, Jet d'Eau, Library of Birmingham, Amsterdam Central Station, The Orlando Eye, Toronto sign, Brandenburg Gate, the Adelaide Oval, the Story Bridge in Brisbane, the Petrin Tower in Prague, and the HSBC building in Hong Kong.
 The lights of the Eiffel Tower, The Colosseum, the Trevi Fountain and Empire State Building were turned off as a sign of respect.
+The New York Yankees baseball club played "God Save the Queen" before their match against the Kansas City Royals as a tribute to the victims.

-There was a vigil in Albert Square, Manchester, where a minute of silence was observed followed by speeches from members of the community along with speeches from Manchester Mayor Andy Burnham, Greater Manchester Police Chief Constable Ian Hopkins, and poet Tony Walsh.
+On 23 May, there was a vigil in Albert Square, Manchester, at which a minute of silence was observed followed by speeches from members of the community and from Andy Burnham, Greater Manchester Police Chief Constable Ian Hopkins, and poet Tony Walsh, who performed a poem called This Is the Place.
 Also on stage was the Home Secretary Amber Rudd, Opposition Leader Jeremy Corbyn, Speaker of the House of Commons John Bercow, and Liberal Democrats leader Tim Farron.
 Various vigils were held in other places in the UK too, including London, Glasgow, Birmingham, Belfast, Coventry, Liverpool, Sheffield, Derby, Newcastle upon Tyne, Bolton, Swindon, Leeds, and Tarleton.

 For their parts in responding to the attacks, Detective Chief Inspector Teresa Lam and Special Sergeant Jared Simpson were awarded the British Empire Medal, and Chief Inspector Dale Sexton received the Queen's Police Medal.
 Robert Gallagher, a police forensics manager, was made an MBE; Colin Kelsey, who led the NHS response, an OBE.